 The NZREX Clinical is held in Auckland, New Zealand.

 Once you have a confirmed place on an exam, you are responsible for arranging your own transportation and accommodation.
 It's a good idea to wait for your confirmation email before making travel arrangements.

+Examinations are open for applications up to 12 months in advance.
+Please note that examinations tend to fill well in advance of the closing dates, so don't delay in getting your application in.
 Exam and application closing dates are below.
-Please note that examinations tend to fill well in advance of the closing dates, so don't delay in getting your application in.